peterjbardenhagen/openai-mcp-agent-dotnet/README.md

 ### Run it in local containers

 1. Make sure that you're running either Docker Desktop or Podman Desktop on your local machine.
+1. Make sure you're in the `openai-mcp-agent-dotnet` directory.
 1. Export user secrets to `.env`.

     ```bash